 - Go to sleep and wake up at the same time every day.
 A consistent sleep schedule will train your body to expect sleep during a specific time and ensure you get the right amount.

 - Nap sparingly.
-Limit a daytime nap to 20 to 30 minutes, and make sure it’s several hours before bedtime.
+Limit a daytime nap to 20 to 30 minutes, and ensure it’s several hours before bedtime.
 Don’t nap to make up for poor sleep the night before.

 - Limit stimulants before bed.
 Smoking cigarettes or drinking alcohol, caffeinated tea or coffee can make it harder for you to fall asleep and stay asleep without disturbances.